MAHABHARATA: THE WAY OF LIFE

 Every individual has some grey shades in their life and Karna is no exception to it.
-Considering the magnitude of pain and sufferings levied upon him, charity selflessly performed, goodness beneath the mask of obligation, dharma abundantly blessed him.
+Considering the magnitude of pain and suffering levied upon him, charity selflessly performed, goodness beneath the mask of obligation, dharma abundantly blessed him.

 Lord Krishna in a Brahmin’s disguise approached Karna during the final Karna-Arjuna combat and asks to donate his dharma.
 A great donor, he immediately agrees and transfers his entire dharma to the Brahmin.
-Vedas say dharma is the soul of human being and if individual loses dharma, the inner flame of the individual begins to extinguish.
+Vedas say dharma is the soul of a human being and if an individual loses dharma, the inner flame of the individual begins to extinguish.
 Within some hours after losing dharma, Arjuna defeats and wins the war by killing Karna using unfair means.

-A hero lies awaiting death on a blood-soaked bed, memories flashing, donating his last gift of golden teeth, leaving a legacy woven by his misfortune, drawbacks, betrayal, curses, resentment and non-acceptance for us to introspect.
+A hero lies awaiting death on a blood-soaked bed, memories flashing, donating his last gift of golden teeth, leaving a legacy woven by his misfortune, drawbacks, betrayal, curses, resentment, and non-acceptance for us to introspect.

 Shikhandi, a royal eunuch, brother of Draupadi, was so courageous he could alone fight with 100 warriors single-handled, is a real epitome to all the queer people — transgenders.
-Our ancient society neglected transgenders in the society, and most of them faced social outcast.
+Our ancient society neglected transgenders in society, and most of them faced social outcast.
 The vow of killing Bheeshma was more important to her than creating a difference in someone’s life.

 Shikhandi, a royal prince, could have empowered other transgenders and provided them with sustainable means for their livelihood.
-However, the characters in this epic are full of energy to deeply engross in ego battles, revenge, intrigue, treachery and hatred.
+However, the characters in this epic are full of energy to deeply engross in ego battles, revenge, intrigue, treachery, and hatred.

 Bhishma is conscious of his strength and authority yet executes the role of a protector.
 Bounded in the promise of protecting the royal throne he turns a blind eye to the mistakes made by the subsequent rulers.
 Being the father-figure in the family, he never took the helm to punish the princes for their wrong acts or reprimand them for their anger, jealously, hatred, revenge orientation.